Tradition of Support for the Armed Forces

 USC has maintained an unbroken, decades-long relationship with the ROTC.

-The ROTC program at USC was founded in 1943 and currently numbers 120 future officers in four branches of the military — the Air Force, Army, Marine Corps and Navy.
+The ROTC program at USC was founded in 1943, made up of future officers in four branches of the military — the Air Force, Army, Marine Corps and Navy.
 Applicants must receive a scholarship from the national ROTC program and are admitted separately from other students at USC.
 Graduates of the program join their military branch as officers.

-USC also enrolls approximately 600 veterans each semester, supporting their return to civilian life through the USC Veterans Association, the USC Veterans Certifying Office, Transfer and Veteran Student Programs, and other initiatives.
+USC also enrolls approximately hundreds of veterans each semester, supporting their return to civilian life through the USC Veterans Association, the USC Veterans Certifying Office, Transfer and Veteran Student Programs, and other initiatives.

 The Schoen Family Scholarship Program for Veterans Endowment, which has assisted close to 200 students since its creation in 1986, was established with a $15 million donation from USC Trustee William J. Schoen ’60, MBA ’63 and his wife, Sharon.
 This scholarship provides additional support for veterans studying at the USC Marshall School of Business and the USC Viterbi School of Engineering.